 On our way back south Brenden decided that it was time I had a go at driving on sand.
 Something I had never done before.
 Having a second person who can competently handle your vehicle is always a good idea in case of an emergency.
 I found that it is similar to driving on a normal road you just have to be more aware of your surroundings as conditions can change quickly from one stretch of beach to the next.

-The following morning it was time for us to leave.
 Even though we waited until 10.30am to leave which was two hours after high tide the beach was quite soft and sloppy in places.
 So the trip back to the barge required a little extra concentration on Brenden’s part.

 When we were almost back at the barge crossing we came across a Suzuki 4WD that had stopped at the edge of the track where it leads down onto the beach.
 He wasn’t game to go any further as the water was still lapping on the edge.
 After a few minutes we were joined by four other 4WD’s.